Alfredoeb9/Fitness-App-FrontEnd/README.md

     [x] - Have a unique landing page
     [x] - Fix the profile page to edit users.
-    []  - (Bug)Fix Toastify when user deletes workout and or creates new workout []  - Implement webpack for serve and build process []  - Convert to project to typescript
+    []  - (Bug)Fix Toastify when user deletes workout and or creates new workout [x]  - Implement webpack for serve and build process []  - Convert to project to typescript